lericson/pylibmc/README.rst

 `libmemcached` must be installed separately, and be available to the compiler and linker.

-For usage and documentation, see pylibmc__'s home.
+For installation instructions, usage notes and reference documentation, see pylibmc__'s home at http://sendapatch.se/projects/pylibmc/.

 __ http://sendapatch.se/projects/pylibmc/